-Before a survivor reveals any information to a CSA, the employee should ensure that the survivor understands the employee's reporting obligations and, if the survivor wants to maintain confidentiality, direct the survivor to confidential resources.
+Before a survivor reveals any information to a CSA or responsible employee, the employee must ensure that the survivor understands the employee's reporting obligations and, if the survivor wants to maintain confidentiality, direct the survivor to confidential resources.
 If the survivor wants to tell the responsible employee what happened but also maintain confidentiality, the employee should tell the survivor that the University will consider the request, but cannot guarantee that the University will be able to honor it.
 In reporting the details of the incident to the Title IX coordinator, the responsible employee will also inform the Title IX coordinator of the survivor's request for confidentiality.

-CSA will not pressure a survivor to request confidentiality, but will honor and support the survivor's wishes, including requesting the University to fully investigate an incident.
+The CSA or responsible employee will not pressure a survivor to request confidentiality, but will honor and support the survivor's wishes, including requesting the University to fully investigate an incident.
 By the same token, responsible employees will not pressure a victim/survivor to make a full report if the survivor is not ready.